mmillar-bolis/MDunmeris/index.md

 - how-to on common ways to export to pdf
 - structure project for pandoc
 - translate more notes and books

+Now go get into the spirit of things, have fun, and don't take any of it too seriously!

 ---